RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./How-to-reverse-engineer-a-buffer-by-hand.md

 22 07 08 02 10 8d 02 ...
 ```

 Unfortunately, that's all the bytes printed to console, so the next step would be to get the complete buffer and continue here OR to make a guess what actual type the length delimited chunks above could be.
 We already know it must be a repeated field because the same id is used multiple times.
-We also learned that the ldelim wire type is either encoding an UTF8 encoded strings raw bytes or an inner message.
-When looking at the chunks above, these do not appear to be strings so it makes sense to check for inner messages.
+We also learned from the table above that the ldelim wire type is either encoding a string, raw bytes or an inner message.
+When looking at the chunks above, these do not appear to be strings, hence it makes sense to check for inner messages.

 Let's start with the first: